Breast Health Services

 Digital Mammography at Lake Health

-TriPoint Medical Center, West Medical Center, and Mentor Campus offer digital mammography.
+TriPoint Medical Center, West Medical Center, Madison Campus and Mentor Campus offer digital mammography.
 Digital mammography has been found to be diagnostically superior for pre- and peri-menopausal women.
 It also allows us to perform a mammogram faster without sacrificing image quality.
 That means we can service more patients each day, reducing the time that a woman has to wait to schedule her mammogram.

 Where Should You Have Your Mammogram?

-Lake Health offers mammography at six convenient sites, accredited by the American College of Radiology and have certificates of operation from the U.S. Food and Drug Administration (FDA).
+Lake Health offers mammography at several convenient sites, accredited by the American College of Radiology and have certificates of operation from the U.S. Food and Drug Administration (FDA).
 In fact, TriPoint Medical Center and the Mentor Campus are ACR Breast Imaging Centers of Excellence.
 Some sites are open evenings and Saturdays.
 Pick the location that's best for you:

 - West Medical Center 36000 Euclid Avenue Willoughby, Ohio 44094